YagoLopez/pdf-files-chatbot/Readme.md

-# Private AI
+# PDF Chat bot

-This is a proof of concept
+* This is a proof of concept

-In this example, we will create a private AI using the Embedchain framework.
+* In this example, we will create a private AI using the Embedchain framework.

-Private AI is useful when you want to chat with your data and documents, and you dont want to spend money and your data should stay on your machine.
+* Private AI is useful when you want to chat with your data and documents, and you dont want to spend money and your data should stay on your machine.
 In this example a PDF file will be used.

 ## How to install